 tis more than ~5 minutes old (replay protection).

 If all five succeed, the request is from the legitimate sender, hasn't been tampered with, and isn't a replay.
+The HMAC construction itself is specified in RFC 2104; SHA-256 as the underlying hash is from FIPS 180-4.

 Node (TypeScript)